Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

-7 Reasons the Chase Freedom Unlimited Is One of my Go-To Cards
+6 Reasons the Chase Freedom Unlimited Is One of My Go-To Cards

 3. No Annual Fee

-Keeping a card like the Freedom Unlimited open over time will also help increase your credit score.
-Part of your score is based on length of your credit history so keeping some cards open long term is a smart idea.
+A big reason many of us have kept this card year after year is there is no annual fee.
+Keeping a card like the Chase Freedom Unlimited open over time can also help increase your credit score.
+Part of your score is based on length of your credit history, so keeping some cards open long term is a smart idea.

-5. Access the Chase Ultimate Rewards Travel Portal (No Blackout Dates!)
+4. Access the Chase Ultimate Rewards Travel Portal (No Blackout Dates)

 How cool is it that you can earn free travel just by using the right credit card for your everyday purchases?

-If you also have an annual-fee Chase card like the Chase Sapphire Preferred, Chase Sapphire Reserve, or Chase Ink Business Preferred, you can combine your points to those cards to make them even more valuable!
+If you also have an annual-fee Chase card like the Chase Sapphire Preferred Card, Chase Sapphire Reserve, or Chase Ink Business Preferred Credit Card, you can combine your points to those cards to make them even more valuable.